Msawyer29/https---github.com-Msawyer29-javascript-tetris/README.md

 - Move all shapes down based on the number of rows completed (and then deleted)

 Improvements to make:
-- Adjust game scale, my gameboard looks best at a scale of 2:2, however this requires user to zoom out of their browser to about 50% for best playing experience
+- Adjust game scale: with my current canvas design my gameboard looks best at a scale of 2:2, however this requires user to zoom out of their browser to about 50% for the best playing experience with the gameboard centerscreen in the browser.
+When my canvas ratio is set at 1:1, the gameboard does not center properly on most browser windows....working on it
 - Add a pause button
-- Display "next shape" on the right side of the gameboard
+- Add "Next Shape" Display on the right side of the gameboard, make "Status" Display smaller
 - Implement game levels, every 10 lines completed, level increase +1, new shape falls faster, score calculator for level increase
 - High score field, save high score in browser
 - Add music/sfx